phl043456-star/protein-env-representation/README.md

    (e.g. `4rub_clean.pdb`, `2c7c_clean.pdb`, `1tf5_clean.pdb`,
    `1tsr_clean.pdb`).

-2. Use `4.6.py` to compute the environment vectors and save them to a directory associated with that structure.
+2. Use `4.6.py or 4.7.py` to compute the environment vectors and save them to a directory associated with that structure.
 The script expects to be edited locally so that the input path(s), output directory, grid / cutoff parameters, and boolean flags match your environment.
 After a